VolmitSoftware/docs/iris/85-maintainer-mc-version-bump.md

 title: "Maintainer - MC Version Bump"
 description: "Iris documentation: Maintainer - MC Version Bump"
 published: true
-date: 2026-08-09T00:00:00.000Z
+date: 2026-08-12T00:00:00.000Z
 tags: "iris"
 editor: markdown
 dateCreated: 2026-08-09T00:00:00.000Z
 ---
 `gradle.properties` `minecraftVersion` is the single source of truth for the target Minecraft version.
 Most build outputs derive from it.
 This document lists every edit required to move Iris to a new Minecraft version, in order.

+## How to run the bump

+Use a dedicated branch or worktree and begin from a green build.
+Record the old and new Minecraft, Bukkit API, loader, datapack-format, and NMS binding values before editing.
+Complete the ordered steps without skipping ahead, run the focused check after each platform boundary, then run the full all-platform build and the disposable-server lifecycle runbooks.

+Stop when an upstream API, mapping, or loader artifact is unavailable; do not hide the gap behind a legacy fallback.
+The bump is complete only when generated artifact names, metadata ranges, data fixers, NMS selection, tests, and documentation all agree on the same target.

 ## Source of truth

 `gradle.properties`:

 - `minecraftVersion` — target MC version (e.g. `26.2`).
-Drives `BuildConstants.MINECRAFT_VERSION`, the `com.mojang:minecraft` coordinate, all mod-metadata minecraft ranges, and every dist/jar artifact name.
+Drives `BuildConstants.MINECRAFT_VERSION`, the `com.mojang:minecraft` coordinate, all mod-metadata minecraft ranges, and the three loader jar names.
+The CraftBukkit jar name comes from `bukkitMinecraftRange` instead (step 1).
 - `apiVersion` — Bukkit plugin `api-version` (e.g. `26.1`).
 Deliberately decoupled from `minecraftVersion`: it is the lowest Minecraft release line the single plugin artifact loads on (currently `26.1` so one jar serves 26.1.2 and 26.2).
 Bump it only when dropping support for the older line.
 - `fabricLoaderVersion` — Fabric Loader version.
 - `forgeVersion` — Forge version (`<mc>-<forge>`).